 A rugged, whitewater river flowing northward through deep canyons, the New River is among the oldest rivers on the continent.
 New River Gorge National River in West Virginia encompasses over 70,000 acres of land along the New River, is rich in cultural and natural history, and offers an abundance of scenic and recreational opportunities.

-The Secretary of the Interior established the Land Buy-Back Program for Tribal Nations (Buy-Back Program) to implement the land consolidation aspects of the Cobell Settlement Agreement.
-The Program plans to work closely with the tribes to efficiently and effectively achieve tribal land consolidation goals.
+The Land Buy-Back Program for Tribal Nations (Buy-Back Program) works closely with the tribes to efficiently and effectively achieve tribal land consolidation goals.
 It is critical that the Buy-Back Program and tribal leaders work together to ensure that landowners are made aware of the opportunity to sell their interests for the benefit of tribal communities.

 The Department of the Interior is committed to a transparent process that provides the most opportunity for tribal government involvement and ongoing consultation with Indian Country.
 The implementation of the Buy-Back Program will best succeed with the active involvement and commitment of tribal communities.

 Cooperative agreements provide a flexible mechanism for tribal involvement in the Buy-Back Program.
 These agreements define each tribe's role in implementing the Buy-Back Program on its reservation.

 The Program has announced more than 40 locations where implementation will begin by the middle of 2017.
 In November 2015, the Buy-Back Program announced a Planning Initiative to assist in the development of its next implementation schedule for 2017 and beyond.
 The two-pronged Planning Initiative seeks input from tribal governments and landowners who are interested in participating in the Program.